citusdata/citus/src/test/regress/upgrade/README.md

 Note that when the version of citus changes, we should update `MASTER_VERSION` with the new version of citus otherwise that will be outdated and it will fail.

 There is a target for citus upgrade test.
 We run citus upgrade tests both in normal mode and in mixed mode.
-In mixed mode, we dont upgrade one of the workers. `'citus.enable_version_checks' : 'false'` is used to prevent citus from giving an error for mixed mode.
+In mixed mode, we don't upgrade one of the workers. `'citus.enable_version_checks' : 'false'` is used to prevent citus from giving an error for mixed mode.

 To see full command list: